PureStorage-OpenConnect/openstack-docs/source/ch_executive-summary.rst

 The block storage portion of OpenStack is referred to as the Cinder project and aims to provide persistent block level storage to the OpenStack compute (Nova) instances.
-The Pure Storage Cinder driver is a Python®-based module integrated into the main OpenStack distributions.
+The Everpure Cinder driver is a Python®-based module integrated into the main OpenStack distributions.

 This document intends to describe the FlashArray capabilities in a